nnseva/djony/README.rst

 Base
 ----

-NOTE; this package has been inspired by aldjemy package.
+NOTE: this package has been inspired by aldjemy package.

 Small package for integration Pony ORM (http://doc.ponyorm.com/) into an existent Django (https://docs.djangoproject.com) project.